How Gov+ Cut CPA 81% and Reduced CPL 87% in 7 Days Without Increasing Budget

 The Goal

-Reduce acquisition costs immediately without increasing spend, while rebuilding the account so performance could scale predictably.
+Reduce acquisition costs without increasing spend, while rebuilding the account so performance could scale predictably.

 The objective was not a short-term spike.
 It was controlled efficiency.